A Semi-Smooth Newton Algorithm for High-Dimensional Nonconvex Sparse Learning: Abstract

 \section{Abstract}

-Both the smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP) penalized linear regression models are capable of dealing with variable selection and parameter estimation simultaneously.
-Theoretically, these two models enjoy the oracle property even in the high dimensional settings where the number of predictors $p$ may be much larger than the number of observations $n$.
+The smoothly clipped absolute deviation (SCAD) and the minimax concave penalty (MCP) penalized regression models are two important and widely used nonconvex sparse learning tools that can handle variable selection and parameter estimation simultaneously, and thus have potential applications in various fields such as mining biological data in high-throughput biomedical studies.
+Theoretically, these two models enjoy the oracle property even in the high-dimensional settings, where the number of predictors $p$ may be much larger than the number of observations $n$.
 However, numerically, it is quite challenging to develop fast and stable algorithms due to their non-convexity and non-smoothness.
-In this paper we develop a fast algorithm for SCAD and MCP penalized problems.
-First, we derive that the global minimizers of both models are roots of some nonsmooth equations.
-Then, Semi-smooth Newton (SSN) algorithm is employed to solve the equations.
-We prove the local superlinear convergence of SSN algorithm.
-Computational complexity analysis demonstrates that the cost of SSN algorithm per iteration is $O(np)$.
-Combining with the warmstarting technique SSN algorithm can be very efficient.
-Simulation studies and real data examples show that SSN algorithm greatly outperforms coordinate descent in computational efficiency while reaching comparable accuracy.
+In this paper we develop a fast algorithm for SCAD and MCP penalized learning problems.
+First, we show that the global minimizers of both models are roots of the nonsmooth equations.
+Then, a semi-smooth Newton (SSN) algorithm is employed to solve the equations.
+We prove that the SSN algorithm converges locally and superlinearly to the Karush-Kuhn-Tucker (KKT) points.
+Computational complexity analysis shows that the cost of the SSN algorithm per iteration is $O(np)$.
+Combined with the warm-start technique, the SSN algorithm can be very efficient and accurate.
+Simulation studies and a real data example suggest that our SSN algorithm, with comparable solution accuracy with the coordinate descent (CD) and the difference of convex (DC) proximal Newton algorithms, is more computationally efficient.